-2. When you contact us by e-mail or via a contact form, the data you provide (your e-mail address, your name and telephone number if applicable) will be stored by us in order to answer your questions.
-We delete the data arising in this connection after storage is no longer necessary or restrict processing if there are legal storage obligations.
+2. When you contact us, the data you provide (your e-mail address, name and telephone number, if applicable) will be stored by us in order to better answer your inquiries.
+We delete the data accruing in this context after the storage is no longer necessary or restrict the processing if there are statutory retention obligations.

-3. If we use contracted service providers for individual functions of our offer or wish to use your data for advertising purposes, we will inform you in detail about the respective processes below.
-We will also state the specified criteria for the storage period.
+4. If we use commissioned service providers for individual functions of our offer or would like to use your data for advertising purposes, we will inform you in detail about the respective processes below.
+In doing so, we will also state the defined criteria for the storage period.

 2. You also have the right to complain to a data protection supervisory authority about the processing of your personal data by us.

-Objection or revocation against the processing of your data
+Objection or withdrawal against the processing of your data

-1. If you have given your consent to process your data, you can revoke it at any time.
-Such revocation will affect the permissibility of processing your personal data after you have given it to us.
+1. If you have given your consent to the processing of your data, you may withdraw this consent at any time.
+Such a withdrawal affects the permissibility of the processing of your personal data after you have expressed it to us.

-2. Insofar as we base the processing of your personal data on the weighing of interests, you can object to the processing.
-This is the case if the processing is in particular not necessary for the fulfillment of a contract with you, which is described by us in the following description of the functions.
-In the event of such an objection, please explain the reasons why we should not process your personal data as we have done.
-In the event of your justified objection, we will examine the facts of the case and will either stop or adapt the data processing or show you our compelling reasons worthy of protection on the basis of which we will continue the processing.
+2. As long as we base the processing of your personal data on our legitimate interests, you can object to the processing.
+Provided that processing is not necessary, in particular, for the performance of a contract with you, which is shown by us in each case in the following description of the functions.
+When exercising such an objection, we ask you to explain the reasons why we should not process your personal data as we have previously done.
+In the event of your justified objection, we will review the situation and either discontinue or adapt the data processing or show you our compelling legitimate grounds on the basis of which we will continue the processing.

-3. Of course, you can object to the processing of your personal data for advertising and data analysis purposes at any time.
-You can inform us about your objection to the processing of your personal data under the following contact details:
+3. Of course, you can object to the processing of your personal data for purposes of advertising and data analysis at any time.

 SSL or TLS encryption

-This site uses SSL or TLS encryption for security reasons and to protect the transmission of confidential content, such as orders or inquiries that you send to us as site operator.
-You can recognize an encrypted connection by the fact that the address line of your browser changes from “http://” to “https://” and by the lock symbol in your browser line.
-If the SSL or TLS encryption is activated, the data you transmit to us cannot be read by third parties.
+This site uses SSL or TLS encryption for security reasons and to protect the transmission of confidential content, such as orders or enquiries that you send to us as the site operator.
+You can recognize an encrypted connection by the fact that the address line of the browser changes from “http://” to “https://” and by the lock symbol in your browser line.
+If SSL or TLS encryption is activated, the data you transmit to us cannot be read by third parties.

 Objection to advertising e-mails

-The use of contact data published within the scope of the imprint obligation for the transmission of not expressly requested advertisement and information materials is hereby contradicted.
-The operators of the site expressly reserve the right to take legal action in the event of unsolicited sending of advertising information, such as through spam e-mails.
+The use of contact data published within the framework of the imprint obligation for the purpose of sending advertising and information material not explicitly requested is hereby prohibited.
+The operators of the pages openly reserve the right to take legal action in the event of unsolicited sending of advertising information, such as spam e-mails.

 II.
 Use of the website

-When using the website for informational purposes only, i.e. if you do not register or otherwise provide us with information, we only collect the personal data that your browser sends to our server.
+In the case of informational use of the website, i.e. if you do not register or otherwise transmit information to us, we only collect the personal data that your browser transmits to our server.

-If you would like to view our website, we collect the following data, which is technically necessary for us to display our website and to guarantee stability and security (legal basis is Art.
+If you wish to view our website, we collect the following data, which is technically necessary for us to display our website to you and to ensure its stability and security (legal basis is Art.
 6 para.
 1 p.
 1 lit. f GDPR):